An Extension of Moebius--Lie Geometry with Conformal Ensembles of Cycles and Its Implementation in a GiNaC Library: Mathematical Usage of the Library

-\item The package can be used for computer experiments in Lie cycles geometry.
+\item The package can be used for computer experiments in M\"obius--Lie geometry.
 There is a possibility to create an arrangement of cycles depending on one or several parameters.
 Then, for particular values of those parameters certain conditions, e.g. concurrency of cycles, may be numerically tested or graphically visualised.
-A possibility to create animations with gradual change of the parameters especially convenient for the later. \item Since the library is based on \GiNaC\ system, which provides a symbolic calculation engine, there is a possibility to make fully automatic proofs of various statements in Lie cycle geometry. \end{itemize}
+It is possible to create animations with gradual change of the parameters, which are especially convenient for illustrations, see Fig.~\ref{fig:nine-points-anim} and~\cite{Kisil16a}. \item Since the library is based on the \GiNaC\ system, which provides a symbolic computation engine, there is a possibility to make fully automatic proofs of various statements in M\"obius--Lie geometry.
+Usage of computer-supported proofs in geometry is already an established practice~\cites{Kisil12a,Pech07a} and it is naturally to expect its further rapid growth. \item Last but not least, the combination of classical beauty of Lie sphere geometry and modern computer technologies is a useful pedagogical tool to widen interest in mathematics through visual and hands-on experience. \end{itemize}

-Computer experiments are especially valuable for Lie geometry of indefinite or nilpotent metrics since our intuition is not elaborated there in contrast to the Euclidean space.
-Some advances in the two-dimensional space were achieved recently~\cite{Kisil12a}, however further developments in higher dimensions are still awaiting their researchers.
+Computer experiments are especially valuable for Lie geometry of indefinite or nilpotent metrics since our intuition is not elaborated there in contrast to the Euclidean space~\cites{Kisil07a,Kisil06a,Kisil05a}.
+Some advances in the two-dimensional space were achieved recently~\cites{Mustafa17a,Kisil12a}, however further developments in higher dimensions are still awaiting their researchers.

-As an example of automated proof accomplished by the {\Tt{}\Rm{}{\bf{}figure}\nwendquote} library for the first time, we present hyperbolic version of nine-point theorem, cf. Fig.~\ref{fig:illustr-conf-nine}(a): \begin{thm}[Nine-point cycle] Let \(ABC\) be an arbitrary triangle with the orthocenter (the points of intersection of three altitudes) \(H\), then the following nine points belongs to the same cycle, which may be a circle or a hyperbola: \begin{enumerate} \item Foots of three altitudes, that is points of pair-wise intersections \(AB\) and \(CH\), \(AC\) and \(BH\), \(BC\) and \(AH\). \item Midpoints of sides \(AB\), \(BC\) and \(CA\). \item Midpoints of intervals \(AH\), \(BH\) and \(CH\). \end{enumerate} \end{thm} There are many further interesting properties, e.g. nine-point circle is externally tangent to that triangle three excircles and internally tangent to its incircle as it seen from Fig.~\ref{fig:illustr-conf-nine}(a).
+As a non-trivial example of automated proof accomplished by the {\Tt{}\Rm{}{\bf{}figure}\nwendquote} library for the first time, we present a FLT-invariant version of the classical nine-point theorem~\citelist{\cite{Pedoe95a}*{\S~I.1} \cite{CoxeterGreitzer}*{\S~1.8}}, cf. Fig.~\ref{fig:illustr-conf-nine}(a): \begin{thm}[Nine-point cycle] Let \(ABC\) be an arbitrary triangle with the orthocenter (the points of intersection of three altitudes) \(H\), then the following nine points belongs to the same cycle, which may be a circle or a hyperbola: \begin{enumerate} \item Foots of three altitudes, that is points of pair-wise intersections \(AB\) and \(CH\), \(AC\) and \(BH\), \(BC\) and \(AH\). \item Midpoints of sides \(AB\), \(BC\) and \(CA\). \item Midpoints of intervals \(AH\), \(BH\) and \(CH\). \end{enumerate} \end{thm} There are many further interesting properties, e.g. nine-point circle is externally tangent to that triangle three excircles and internally tangent to its incircle as it seen from Fig.~\ref{fig:illustr-conf-nine}(a).